-- iii.
+- iv.
+Garbage or litter receptacles, including provisions for recycling waste shall be provided and maintained by the marina operator at several locations convenient to users. - e.
+Additional standards for marinas. - i.
+The dock facilities shall be equipped with a dequate lifesaving equipment such as life rings, hooks and ropes. - ii.
+Adequate fire protection shall be required pursuant to the Washington State Uniform Fire Code. - iii.
 Swimming shall be prohibited within marina facilities unless the swimming area is a dequately separated and protected. - iv.
 If dredging at marina entrances changes the littoral drift processes or a dversely affects a djacent shores, the marina operator shall be required to replenish these shores periodically with the appropriate quantity and quality of aggregate, subject to applicable permits and with written approval of the director or designee. - v.
 Marina facilities permitted under this program shall provide upland restrooms available twenty-four hours a day for use by any patron of the marina facility.
 At a minimum, the facilities shall include one urinal, one toilet, and one washbasin for men and two toilets and two washbasins for women.
-The need for a dditional facilities shall be determined based on the number of slips, percentage of liveaboard moorages, and the number of transient moorage slips within the marina. - vi.
+The need for additional facilities shall be determined based on the number of slips, percentage of liveaboard moorages, and the number of transient moorage slips within the marina. - vi.
 All pipes, plumbing, wires and cables at a marina site shall be placed at or below ground and dock levels. - vii.
-Marinas are permitted to moor live-a board vessels provided the marina meets the following conditions: - (A) The slips assigned to live-aboards are designed and constructed to handle the anticipated moorage loads of live-aboard vessels; - (B) Sewer hook-ups for live-aboard vessels or upland bathroom facilities to a dequately accommodate the number of live-aboards within the facility; - (C) No more than ten percent of the surface area of the marina or ten percent of the slips, whichever is less, is devoted to live-aboard vessels; - (D) In addition to required marina parking, two parking stalls are to be provided for each live-aboard vessel; - (E) If pets are to be allowed, a pet exercise area shall be provided.
-Marina operators are encouraged to provide such pet exercise a reas for pets of live-aboard residences and transient boaters; and - (F) Marina operators execute a lease, contract or deed which establishes permission to use a particular slip for a stated period of time and which establishes conditions for use of the slip such as a dherence to marina best management practices, and including the requirement that all boats meet applicable state or federal water quality and sanitation requirements.
+Marinas are permitted to moor live-a board vessels provided the marina meets the following conditions: - (A) The slips assigned to live-aboards are designed and constructed to handle the anticipated moorage loads of live-aboard vessels; - (B) Sewer hook-ups for live-a board vessels or upland bathroom facilities to a dequately a commodate the number of live-aboards within the facility; - (C) No more than ten percent of the surface area of the marina or ten percent of the slips, whichever is less, is devoted to live-aboard vessels; - (D) In addition to required marina parking, two parking stalls are to be provided for each live-aboard vessel; - (E) If pets are to be allowed, a pet exercise area shall be provided.
+Marina operators are encouraged to provide such pet exercise areas for pets of live-aboard residences and transient boaters; and - (F) Marina operators execute a lease, contract or deed which establishes permission to use a particular slip for a stated period of time and which establishes conditions for use of the slip such as a dherence to marina best management practices, and including the requirement that all boats meet applicable state or federal water quality and sanitation requirements.

-${\bf 22.600.130\ \ Commercial\ development.}$
+22.600.130 Commercial development.